Maram-Ankir/reading-notes/class-01.md

 ### JS Example sheet:

-var Defines a variable
+var --> Defines a variable

-document.write() Write directly to the HTML document
+document.write() -->  Write directly to the HTML document

 if (condition) { code } If Statement

-prompt() Creates an dialogue for user input
+prompt() -->  Creates an dialogue for user input

-console.log() Writes information to the browser console, used for deevelopers.
+console.log()-->  Writes information to the browser console, used for deevelopers.

-alert() Output data in an alert box in the browser window
+alert()-->  Output data in an alert box in the browser window

-// single line comment
+// single line comment.

-/* */ Multi line comment
+/* */ Multi line comment.